FateMeetsLuck/dmildew/README.md

 Since all programs are run in a scope, the `var` keyword declares variables that are stored in the global scope, while `let` and `const` work the same as in ES6.
 This is more similar to Lua.

 For-of loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.
-There are no for-in loops, only for-of loops that work for either arrays or objects.
+For-of and for-in loops are the same.

 To declare a function to be stored in an object, one must write `objectName.fieldName = function(...)...` as `function objectName.fieldName(...)...` declarations do not work.